Illustration by Nayane de Souza Hablitzel

 What exactly is a design system?

-Many big organizations make use of design systems to guide the development of their products.
+Many big organizations make use of design system software to guide the development of their products.
 There’s Adobe’s Spectrum, Shopify’s Polaris, Google’s Material Design, and IBM’s Carbon to name but a few.
 They all establish consistency in design and code, encourage reuse instead of rework, and increase the accessibility and usability of digital products.

 The main pillars of a design system